Bysmyyr/irclog_activity/README.md

 running: ./parseri.py noX/X [config_file]

-but either noX if you do not have X(then widgets do not work)
+put noX if you do not have X(then widgets do not work)

 It uses Python 2.7 and needs matplotlib and pandas.